 - How old are you?

 3. Buyer Persona Attributes

-Buyer persona attributes are just that, traits of a person's personality that tell you more about who they are on a personality level.
+Buyer persona attributes are just that — traits of a person's personality that tell you more about how they act and interact with the world.
 This too helps you know how to communicate with them.
-Someone who identifies as a bold, direct leader may not appreciate a vague sales approach that comes right out and says it.
-Or perhaps your prospect is more introverted and information driven.
-You can know that they'll appreciate a detailed email more than they will a chatty phone call.
+Someone who identifies as a bold, direct leader may not appreciate a vague sales approach that doesn't offer much detail.
+Or perhaps your prospect is more introverted and information-driven.
+You'll know that they appreciate a detailed email more than they will a chatty phone call.
 When determining buyer persona attributes, ask questions like:

 - Are you introverted or extroverted?

 - In a meeting, are you leading or listening?